SevWren/Win10-Stop-Services-Processes/README.md

 1. Run the script with AutoIt/SciTe/ETC / or compile
 2. Use the hotkeys to control the script mode.
 Stopped/Started
 3. Check the log file for details about process and service closures.
+4. Hovering over the icon in the system tray will update with the part of the script that is currently running

+## MISC

+The custom function:   _AdvancedRenamer()  is specific to my system.
+To remove this function;
+        Remove / comment out func _AdvancedRenamer()
+        Remove call to _AdvancedRenamer() in the _togglescript() function